carpentries-incubator/reproducible-publications-quarto/episodes/06-code-chunks.md

 https://stackoverflow.com/questions/26994958/error-cannot-open-the-connection-in-executing-knit-html-in-rstudio

+Go back and change the relative path in Figure 3

 ### Global Code Chunk Options:

 With our plots we set the options s for each chunk individually.
 However, we may end up with quite a few code chunks in our paper and it might be a lot of work to keep track of what options we’re using throughout the paper.
 We can automate setting options by adding a special code chunk at the beginning of the document.
 Then, each code chunk we add will refer to those “global” options when it runs.

-Knitr will treat each option that add to this call as a global default.
-However, we will need to set the options for this code chunk in the first place! so we’ll use `echo = FALSE`.
-Then in the `()` after the `knitr::opts_chunk$set()` add the three options we used for our first code chunk.
+Knitr will treat each option that we add to this call as default settings for all code chunks.
+However, we will need to set the options for this code chunk in the first place! so we’ll use the options from our first code chunk.
+In the `()` after the `knitr::opts_chunk$set()` add the options:

-`knitr::opts_chunk$set(echo = FALSE, message = FALSE, warning = FALSE)`
+`knitr::opts_chunk$set(echo = FALSE, message = FALSE, warning = FALSE, results = FALSE)`

 Alright!
-Now let’s go back and remove the options we set in the individual code chunks & since we’ve set the global options in the document instead.
+Now let’s go back and remove the options we set in the individual code chunks since we’ve set the global options in the document instead (however, if we left them it would render just the same.

 > ## Tip: Overiding global options
 > What if you want most of your code chunks to render with the same options (i.e. echo = FALSE), but you just have one or two chunks that you want to tweak the options on (i.e. display code with echo = TRUE)?
 Good news!
 The global options can be overwritten on a case by case basis in each individual code chunk.